stephane-genicot/katas/LeapYears.md

 3. All years divisible by 4 but not by 100 ARE leap years (e.g., 2008, 2012, 2016),
 4. All years not divisible by 4 are NOT leap years (e.g. 2017, 2018, 2019).

+The complete description can be found here : http://codingdojo.org/kata/LeapYears/

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.